KerbsOD/TwitterBot/README.md

 This is a twitter bot that updates the dollar price in relation with the peso Argentino.
 Everyday at 5pm, the bot will upload a 50 Cent photo with the price in half, half dollar in relation with the peso.

+This is not just a Twitter image upload, the code was made so you can understand and edit it.
+Feel free to see how the Twitter API works with this software.
+Good luck!

 ### Features
 - Automatic post